riteshmahato46/blog-python-fastapi/README.md

   - All configs are stored in [.env](https://github.com/riteshmahato46/blog-python-fastapi/blob/master/.env) file and read in code using [python-dotenv](https://pypi.org/project/python-dotenv/) pydantic models.
 In production this file should not be checked in to git to keep passwords and secrets safe

 - Docker Suooprt
   - Docker files for `dev` and `production`.
-Docker images are currently uploaded to dockerhub `riteshmahato/python-fastapi`.
+Docker images are currently uploaded to dockerhub [riteshmahato/python-fastapi](https://hub.docker.com/r/riteshmahato/python-fastapi/tags#:~:text=TAG-,latest,-docker%20pull%20riteshmahato) repository.
   - To run docker containers, just run `docker-compose -f docker-compose-dev.yml` on your localmachine and you're good to use all APIs.

 -------------------------------------------------------------